sstottelaar/crisp-resume-starter-kit/README.md

 ## Demo

-I've build my own resume with Crisp (of course), which you can preview at [https://resume.sjoerdstottelaar.nl](https://resume.sjoerdstottelaar.nl).
+I've build my own resume with Crisp (of course), which you can preview at <a href="https://resume.sjoerdstottelaar.nl" target="_blank">https://resume.sjoerdstottelaar.nl</a>.

 ## Installation